AAIMS Executive Committee (Elected 2021)

-Zuleyha is a Senior Lecturer and Course Director at Charles Sturt University (CSU).
+Zuleyha is a Lecturer and Course Director at Charles Sturt University (CSU).
 She completed a Master of Arts (Islamic and Arabic Studies) at University of Sydney.
 Zuleyha co-founded ISRA Australia with the vision to establish university level Islamic studies courses tailored to meet the needs of Australian Muslims while helping them to also gain a university qualification.
 This led to the establishment of the Centre for Islamic Studies and Civilisation (CISAC) at CSU.
 She facilitated the development of Bachelor of Islamic Studies, Bachelor of Islamic Studies (Honours), Master of Islamic Studies Master of Classical Arabic and Master of Contemporary Islamic Studies.
 Zuleyha has been the Course Director at CSU for these courses since their inception in 2010.
-She lectures on Islamic Spirituality (Ihsan Essentials), Morality and Etiquette in Islam and Islam in the Modern World at CSU.
+She lectures on Islamic Spirituality (Ihsan Essentials) and is also the Managing Editor of the Australian Journal of Islamic Studies.

 Raihan Ismail is an ARC DECRA fellow and a lecturer at the Centre for Arab and Islamic Studies, ANU.
 She was the co-recipient of the Max Crawford Medal in 2018, awarded by the Australian Academy of the Humanities for ‘outstanding achievement in the humanities by an early-career scholar’.
 Since 2015 Raihan has co-convened the Political Islam seminar series for various Commonwealth government agencies, including AGD and Defence.
 She is a regular commentator in Australian and international media on Islam and Middle East politics and appeared as a panelist on the ABC’s Q&A program in 2016.
 She has published in academic and non-academic outlets.
 She is the author of Saudi Clerics and Shia Islam, published by Oxford University Press in 2016.
 She is currently working on a book project on the transnational networks of Salafi clerics in Egypt, Kuwait and Saudi Arabia, under contract with Oxford University Press.